alexdidier/rampc-quadrotor/wiki/workflow_for_students.md

-4. In each subplot, to add data to plot, write the name of the topic you want to plot in the field "Topic", e.g., if we want to plot the Z position of our crazyflie, we would have to write here `/<student_id>/CustomControllerService/DebugTopic/vicon_z`.
+4. In each subplot, to add data to plot, write the name of the topic you want to plot in the field "Topic", e.g., if we want to plot the Z position of our crazyflie, we would have to write here `/<student_id>/StudentControllerService/DebugTopic/vicon_z`.
 You can see an autocompletion of the list of all the topics available when you start typing in the field "Topic". <br><br>
-5. Start the Student node following the steps mentioned before (`roslaunch d_fall_pps Student.launch`) and enable the Custom Controller.<br><br>
+5. Start the Student node following the steps mentioned before (`roslaunch d_fall_pps Student.launch`) and enable the Student Controller.<br><br>
-6. Once we are using the Custom Controller, we will be seeing how the data selected gets plotted in the rqt plots.
+6. Once we are using the Student Controller, we will be seeing how the data selected gets plotted in the rqt plots.

 <!-- --- -->